perpetualKid/BrickPi.Uwp/README.md

 #### Current Status

 The code has been tested on **Raspberry Pi 2 Model B** and Windows IoT Core OS **Version 10.0.14376.0**.
-So far only Lego Mindstorms NXT 2.0 Sensors and Motors are implemented and tested.
+So far, Lego Mindstorms NXT 2.0 Sensors and Motors are implemented and tested.

+- Mindstorms NXT Touch Sensor
+- Mindstorms NXT Color Sensor (see also "Known Issues" section below)
+- Mindstorms NXT Ultrasonic Sensor
+- Mindstorms EV3 Touch Sensor (untested)

 #### Next steps